-To set the end point for a JADE direct Web service:
+To set the end point for a Jade-to-Jade web service:

 ''' setEndPointURL("jadehttp.tcp2://myserver:8081/jade/jadehttp.dll?
-ErewhonWebServiceAppDirect&serviceName=ErewhonInvestmentsServiceAdmin") '''
+ErewhonWebServiceAppJ2J&serviceName=ErewhonInvestmentsServiceAdmin") '''

 You can also change the end point URL in the XML-based runtime configuration file, by setting the endpoint element.
-For details, see "endpoint element" in Chapter 3 of the JADE Web Application Guide.
+For details, see "endpoint element" in Chapter 3 of the Web Application Guide.